 Parking would be located beneath the building.
 Curiously, the plan calls for only 18 parking spaces.

-The building is indicated as phase one of a project larger that would fully utilize the central location of the cathedral block and its impressive views of Philadelphia’s main boulevard for arts and culture, the Benjamin Franklin Parkway.
+The building is indicated as phase one of a larger project that would fully utilize the central location of the cathedral block and its impressive views of Philadelphia’s main boulevard for arts and culture, the Benjamin Franklin Parkway.

 While phase one overlooks the dome of the cathedral, phase two would sit beside it and dwarf every building north of the parkway.